 About the Authors

-Yeesha is a Research Fellow working in the area of Tax.
-She is interested in making taxpayer friendly and bouyant tax laws.
-At Vidhi, she has been involved in projects relating to digitalisation of assessment and dispute resolution under the Income Tax Law.
-She is a Chartered Accountant and has also completed her L.L.B from Kishinchand Chellaram Law College, Mumbai.
-Before joining Vidhi, Yeesha worked as an Associate at Lakshmikumaran & Sridharan Attorneys, Mumbai with the Excise Litigation Team where she provided drafting and research assistance in matters upto the High Court.
-She also worked as a GST Trainee with Economic Law Practices, Mumbai where she had the opportunity to provide legal consultancy to clients from the real estate industry focusing on their smooth transition from the erstwhile Indirect tax regime to the GST regime.
-She spends most of her free time watching anime and discovering new music.
+Yeesha is a Senior Resident Fellow at Vidhi, Maharashtra.
+At Vidhi, she has been involved in projects relating to digitalisation of assessment and dispute resolution under the Income-tax and Goods and Services Tax Law.
+She has also worked on topics like taxation of cryptocurrencies, wealth-tax and the interplay between tax and investment protection regimes.
+She qualified as a Chartered Accountant in 2016 and completed her LL.B from K.C.
+Law College, Mumbai in 2020.
+Before joining Vidhi, Yeesha worked in the Excise litigation team at Lakshmikumaran & Sridharan Attorneys, Mumbai.
+She has also worked as a GST Trainee with Economic Law Practices, Mumbai where she provided consultancy services to clients from the real estate sector focusing on their smooth transition from the erstwhile Indirect tax regime to the GST regime.

 Understanding Crypto Assets and Digital Currency